 Elisabeth Kirtsoglou and Bob Simpson

-Over 500 social anthropologists and other social scientists will attend the 2016 annual conference in beautiful Durham next summer.
+Over 500 social anthropologists and other social scientists will attend the 2016 annual conference in beautiful Durham next week.

-The conference will provide a space in which to consider the past impact and future directions of anthropological knowledge.
+The conference provides a space in which to consider the past impact and future directions of anthropological knowledge.
 In the shadow of debates on the Anthropocene, the event invites critical reflection on temporality and chronicity as contexts for social action and as organising principles of human narrative.
-The conference will be structured around five distinct sub-themes.
+The conference is structured around five distinct sub-themes.
 These will consider the temporalities at work in 1) politics and economics; 2) development, energy and the natural world; 3) health and well-being; 4) cultural evolution and 5) the different modalities and experiences of fieldwork.

-The Firth lecture will be delivered by Laura Bear (LSE) on the opening day; Sarah Green (University of Helsinki) will give/lead a colloquium on the second day; Michael Jackson (Harvard Divinity School) will close the conference; other plenary speakers are all confirmed: Alex Alvergne, Dominic Boyer, Cymene Howe, Michael Jackson, Annemarie Mol, William Sax and Charles Stewart.
-They are listed on the theme and timetable pages, showing which sub-theme they will be addressing.
+The Firth lecture will be delivered by Laura Bear (LSE) on the opening day; Sarah Green (University of Helsinki) will give/lead a colloquium on the second day; Michael Jackson (Harvard Divinity School) will close the conference; other plenary speakers are: Alex Alvergne, Dominic Boyer, Cymene Howe, Annemarie Mol, William Sax and Charles Stewart.
+The latter are listed on the theme and plenaries pages, showing which sub-theme they will be addressing.

 *Why ‘footprints and futures’?